Gogistics/prjWebRTCDemo/README.md

   1-4. **Put all together and start to test**

-  http(s)://<IP:PORT or YOUR_DOMAIN>/broadcast is for broadcasting real-time video streams
+  http(s)://\<IP:PORT or YOUR_DOMAIN\>/broadcast is for broadcasting real-time video streams

-  http(s)://<IP:PORT or YOUR_DOMAIN>/watcher is for watching the broadcasted video streams
+  http(s)://\<IP:PORT or YOUR_DOMAIN\>/watcher is for watching the broadcasted video streams

+    Flows:

+      * General (users visit the web site)

+        Browser --(1.
+Visit Website Broadcast/Watcher)--> Web Server --(2.
+Handle Socket Information)--> Socket Handler --(3.
+Send Notification)--> Browser

+      * Broadcast

+        ng-controller --(1.
+Configure Media Stream)--> adapter --(2.
+Set Local Stream)--> rtcClient --(3.
+Set Camera Stream)--> camera --(Notify All Scope to Update Message on Views)--> mg-controller

+      * Watcher

+        ng-controller --(1.
+Add Remote Peer)--> rtcClient --(2.
+Return Remote Peer)--> ng-controller

+          1. Add Remote Peer

+            Initiate a new Peer with peerConnectionConfig and peerConnectionConstraints.
+If success, send an notification to others via socket that a new ICE candidate is available

+            Send **init** message to notify others via socket.io

+            Remote broadcast site receives **init** notification and then send **offer** back to watcher site

+            Watcher site receives **offer**, set session description, and then send **answer** back to broadcast site

+            Broadcast site receives **answer** and set session description

 NOTE: